ruViolence/orebfuscator/README.md

 4. Start your server and [configure Orebfuscator](https://github.com/Imprex-Development/Orebfuscator/wiki/Config) to your liking

 Still having trouble getting Orebfuscator to run check out our [common issues](https://github.com/Imprex-Development/Orebfuscator/wiki/Common-Issues).

+### Legacy support
+For compatibility with Java 11 or Minecraft 1.9.4 and later, you can use any legacy release prior to version 5.5.0.
+Please note that these legacy releases will no longer receive regular support or updates.
+However, they may receive critical security and vulnerability patches if necessary.

 ### Maven